theCodingMentorr/Tutorial_Projects/README.md

 # Tutorial_Projects
-a Tone of Projects i can Learn and Learn From the code that is in here isnt mine
+a Tone of Projects i can Learn and Learn From none of the code that is in here isnt mine